4 Signs Your Interview Isn’t Going Well (And How To Fix It!)

 Companies want their chosen candidate to accept the job offer, so for their top picks, they'll typically try to mention job perks, company culture, opportunities for growth, and other positives.

 You're Only Asked Easy Questions

-This may seem counter-intuitive.
-After all, if the company likes you, why would they ask you the challenging questions?
-But interviewers ask tough questions to candidates they're considering because they want to see how they think on their feet, and see how they will react to tough job situations.
+This may seem counterintuitive.
+After all, if the company likes you, why would they ask you challenging questions?
+But interviewers ask tough questions to candidates they're considering because they want to see how they think on their feet and will react to tough job situations.

 If they aren't actually considering you, they'll stick with the easiest questions to answer.